ilirjanahyseni/AI-powered-GPT/README.md

 3. **Python and APIs**: used `requests` (HTTP library) to make requests to the web service for book data based on its ISBN.
 4. **Data Fetching and Storage**: querying scripts executed in VS Code [print out details](https://github.com/ilirjanahyseni/AI-powered-library/blob/main/import%20requests2.py) about the books associated with ISBN(s) and/or [store the data]( https://github.com/ilirjanahyseni/AI-powered-library/blob/main/import%20requests.py) in a CSV file.

 ### Model Selection and Training
 **Choosing a Model**: Used a pre-trained chatGPT4 model.

 **Fine-Tuning Process**: Used book inventory custom data to fine-tune the model.

+**Regular Updates**: Continuously update the model and application with new books and reading data.

 ### Expansion and Additional Features

-**Personal Notes and Ratings**: Include your personal notes, reviews, or ratings for each book.
+**Personal Notes and Ratings**: Include personal notes, reviews, or ratings for each book.

-**Regular Updates**: Continuously update the model and application with new books and reading data.
+**Connect with External APIs**: Integrate with APIs for additional data or features such as:

+- Goodreads API to fetch book recommendations based on user preferences

+- Amazon API to access real-time pricing and availability information.